-So what stops people telling the truth in business?
+So, what stops people telling the truth in business?

 Misconceptions of honesty

-So red becomes amber, and amber becomes green.
+So, red becomes amber, and amber becomes green.

 As Sal Laher, CIO of South African electricity provider Eskom says, “We have a lot of great program managers, but some do not know how to share bad news.
 And things happen—suppliers fail, estimates are wrong.
-The problem is, if management finds out when it’s too late to do anything about it, they’re already in trouble,” (Forbes.com).
+The problem is, if management finds out when it’s too late to do anything about it, they’re already in trouble.”

-However, not all cultures that discourage honesty are fear-based.
+Yet, not all cultures that discourage honesty are fear-based.

 Even companies which boast a positive ‘can-do’ approach can handicap their critical programs by closing their ears to an honest voice.

-CEOs should lead by example – honestly
+CEOs should lead by example

 Targets are not plans.
 And a program delivery team can find themselves fighting a losing battle from the very outset.

 It’s up to senior executives to lead by example and approach a critical program realistically – and with some humility.

 Honesty and trust are interdependent

 Creating a safe space in which team members can speak openly is fundamental to this – as is the move away from any sort of blame culture.

 Finally, a business should adopt evidence-based, rather than opinion-based, discussion.
 When the direction of a critical program is led by opinion, the most senior person in the room will always get their way.

-They form a much more stable foundation than ‘opinion’ for any business program, as well as creating an open forum in which anyone on the team can put them forward.
+They form a much more stable foundation than ‘opinion’ for any business program, as well as creating an open forum where anyone on the team can highlight potential problems.